-All of the directors and executive officers of APL beneficially own, in the aggregate, approximately % of the outstanding APL common units as of the record date.
+We estimate that all of the directors and executive officers of APL will beneficially own, in the aggregate, approximately 1% of the outstanding APL common units as of the record date.
 Pursuant to voting and support agreements with TRP, certain directors and executive officers of APL have agreed to vote any APL common units beneficially owned by them in favor of the APL Merger proposal.
-The APL unitholders party to the voting and support agreements beneficially own, in the aggregate, approximately % of the outstanding APL common units as of the record date.
+We estimate that the APL unitholders party to the voting and support agreements will beneficially own, in the aggregate, approximately 1% of the outstanding APL common units as of the record date.
 In addition, we believe that the directors and executive officers of APL who are not party to voting and support agreements will vote in favor of adopting the APL Merger proposal.
 We also believe that the directors and executive officers of APL will vote in favor of adopting the APL compensation proposal.

 APL Common Units Outstanding.
-As of the record date, there were APL common units outstanding held by approximately holders of record.
+As of the record date, we estimate there will be approximately 99,998,800 APL common units outstanding held by approximately 94 holders of record.